Fuinn/mos-docs/src/start.rst

 Supported keys are the following:

 * *description*: Provides a single-line description for the annotated object.
 Latex expressions enclosed in $$ pairs are supported.
-* *labels*: Provides the name of an object with the same dimensions and structure of the annotated object that provides labels for each component.
+* *labels*: Provides the name of an object with the same dimensions and structure of the annotated object that provides human-friendly labels for each component.

 For sample annotated models in various modeling systems, please check out our `examples <https://github.com/Fuinn/mos-examples>`_.